Neighborhood Info Without The Neighborhood Drama. Learn more

 Sliding patio doors come in many different styles, from simple two-panel doors to complex bifold doors.
 Here’s a quick breakdown of each type of sliding patio door so you can assess what type will best suit your needs and home.

-• Two-panel door: This sliding patio door has two panels of glass, one of which slides open to allow fresh air and sunlight into your home.
+• Two-panel door: This sliding patio door has two glass panels, one of which slides open to allow fresh air and sunlight into your home.

-• Three-panel door: Most three-panel sliding doors have two static and one operable panels.
-The moveable panel slides open, allowing you to move from inside to outside your home quickly.
+• Three-panel door: Most three-panel sliding doors have two static panels and one operable panel.
+The moveable panel slides open, allowing you to move quickly from inside to outside your home.

-• Four-panel door: As the name implies, four-panel doors, or sliding French doors, are composed of four panels.
+• Four-panel door: As the name implies, four-panel doors, or sliding French doors, feature four panels.
 The two on either end of the four-panel installation are stationary.
 The two in the middle slide open in opposite directions to create an opening that’s two panels wide.

-• Folding doors: Folding doors, otherwise known as bifold patio doors or glass walls, are built using huge glass panels.
-These doors fold accordion style on a track and can be opened to the doorframe’s entire width.
+• Folding doors: Folding doors, also known as bifold patio doors or glass walls, are built using huge glass panels.
+They fold accordion style on a track and can be opened to the doorframe’s entire width.
 This unique feature is reflected in the price, making these doors a high-end, premium option.

 • Telescoping: These doors are installed with two door panels that slide into the same adjoining wall.
 This set-up ensures the doorway can be completely opened, letting in plenty of light and fresh air.